 This trust needs to be built through the implementation of goal-based working, digital training, and remote staff management.

-According to an article written by Tom Spiggle for Forbes, this new managerial philosophy is based on restoring a balance between private and work life to people, while making them more responsible for results.
+According to an article written by Tom Spiggle for Forbes, this new managerial philosophy is based on restoring a balance between private and work life, while making them more responsible for results.

 Clearer and more shared business objectives